 We are a public stock company with variable capital stock.
 Our capital stock has a fixed part and may have a variable part.
-As of the date of this Annual Report, our subscribed and paid-in capital stock consists of 50,000 shares representing the fixed portion of the capital stock, Series "A" and 545,758,505 shares representing the variable portion of the Series "B", without expression of nominal value.
+As of the date of this Annual Report, our subscribed and paid-in capital stock consists of 50,000 shares representing the fixed portion of the capital stock, Series "A" and 545,758,505 shares representing the variable portion of the Series "B", at no face value.
 No portion of the subscribed and paid capital stock has been paid in kind.

-Subject to the limitations provided in the following paragraph, shares may be issued to, be paid by or held by both Mexicans and foreign investors.
-Under the LMV and our by-laws, the Issuer may acquire its own shares.
+Subject to the limitations provided in the following paragraph, shares may be issued to be paid by or held by both Mexicans and foreign investors.
+In accordance with the LMV and our by-laws, we may acquire our own shares.